realthunder/asm3-wiki/Core-Changes.md

   shape, or sub-shape through the Python object. `Link` type object overrides this function to delegate the call to the linked object.

-* `getSubObjects()`, return a list of subname references for all the child sub-objects.
-The purpose of this function is mostly for exporting a group type object.
+* `getSubObjects(reason)`, return a list of subname references for all the child sub-objects.
+The purpose of this function is mostly for exporting a group type object (with `reason = GS_DEFAULT`).
 Each subname reference returned may contain more than one hierarchy.
 For example, The `Assembly` container in `Assembly3` workbench uses this function to skip one hierarchy that contains constraints and stuff during exporting.
 The caller is expected to call `getSubObject()` with the returned subname reference to obtain the actual child sub-objects.

+  A newly added _Box Element Selection_ also uses `getSubObjects()` for enumerating sub objects, with `reason = GS_SELECT`. `PartDesign::Body` will return child features when given this reason.
+For `GS_DEFAULT`, i.e. shape exporting, `Body` will not return its child feature so as to output its own shape instead.

 * `canLinkProperties()`, tells `Gui::PropertyView` whether to show the properties of the linked object together with properties of `Link` object